kbshl/alfred-vscode/README.md

 Hold <kbd>Shift</kbd> when pressing <kbd>Enter</kbd> to open that folder or file in a new VS Code window.

+## Alfred Theme

+The Alfred Theme you can see in the screenshot is the [Alfred Snazzy Theme][alfred-theme] from Michele Gerarduzzi.
+Thanks for this great theme.
+I've done some slightly adjustments to font and margin sizes.

 ## Special Thanks

 Big Thanks goes to [Cloudstek][cloudstek] for his [Alfred Atom Workflow][alfred-atom] which I used as a base for this project.